AlgyJr/ios_guides/Application-Architecture.md

 application's main [window][mainwindow] object.
 Of particular importance is the ability to set the main window's _root view controller_.
 This is the first view controller that will load and present its view to the user.
-More on view controllers can be found below.
+More on root view controllers can be found below.

 [mainwindow]: https://developer.apple.com/library/ios/documentation/UIKit/Reference/UIApplicationDelegate_Protocol/index.html#//apple_ref/occ/intfp/UIApplicationDelegate/window